beetroot carrot salad

 Orange and red what a beautiful combination.
 No, not talking about an outfit coordination but a simple and yet a very healthy and tasteful salad.
 So far all the beetroot salads I’ve posted have cooked beetroot.
 But did you know that raw beetroot is edible and equally tasty and healthy.

-This is a very simple salad to put together and is a great salt for barbecues, dinner parties, as light lunch or as an accompaniment to a main dish.
+This is a very simple salad to put together and is a great salad for barbecues, dinner parties, as light lunch or as an accompaniment to a main dish.
 Adding different kinds of seeds and nuts makes it all that more nutritious.
 I couldn’t stop adding a few raisins too.
 Feel free to add the types of seeds, nuts and dried fruits you like.
-What I like about salads is that we can add or remove any ingredient, make a dressing we like or simply squeeze some lemon, sprinkle a bit of salt and pepper and you’re good to go.
+What I like about salads is that we can add or remove any ingredient, make a dressing you like or simply squeeze some lemon, sprinkle a bit of salt and pepper and you’re good to go.

 BEETROOT CARROT SALAD